Format-X22/json-rpc-service/README.md

 **Usage:**

-Just connect the desired class or all classes at once via `index.js `
+Just connect the desired class or all classes at once via `index.ts `

 You can also specify environment variables: